-- In the map card, click the Info button.
+- In the map card, click the Flip card button.

 The card flips over and reveals some basic statistics about the data.

-- After you finish reviewing the statistics, click the back arrow to flip the card.
+- After you finish reviewing the statistics, click the Flip card button again to return to the front of the card.

 Although most of the large point symbols on the map are in the southeast corner, near Washington, D.C., there are a few large points in the northwest.
 In particular, there is a very large circle in the ZCTA located east of Germantown.